Drafting a Trust for Minor Children

 1. Lump Sum Distribution

-In this structure, your child receives the entire trust balance at a certain age, such as 25.
-It’s a simple approach that assumes your child will be ready to manage the full amount by that age.
+In this structure, your child receives the entire trust balance at a certain age, for example, 25.
+It allows your child to have immediate access to the full amount, but assumes your child will be ready to manage the full amount by that age.
+This usually incurs more taxes on the sum, and has the added disadvantage of the money no longer growing in the trust.

 2. Staggered Distributions